Healthy Homes Assessment Bridge Pā

 Bridge Pā Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory for all Bridge Pā and New Zealand rental homes where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement throughout Bridge Pā and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove compliance with any Healthy Homes Standards that apply or will be in force to the rental property.
+• Property managers and landlords must keep records that prove conformance with each Healthy Homes Standards that apply or will be applicable during the tenancy of an apartment rental.

-• Private landlords and property managers must make sure their rental properties conform to the Healthy Homes Standards within 90 days of any renewal, new or a change in Tenancy.
+• Private landlords and property managers should ensure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of a new, renewed or varied lease.

 From July 1st 2023

-• All houses rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes